jsekamane/FixedAuctionNYOP/EEPaper/README.md

-# Auction or haggling -- which price mechanism should the seller choose?
-A look at the interaction betweeen price discovery and competition in Name-Your-Own-Price auctions.
+# Auction or haggling — what should the seller choose?
+A look at the interaction between price discovery and competition in Name-Your-Own-Price auctions.

 *Abstract*

 ## Introduction

-Which mechanism should the seller choose?
-This article focuses on selling unique objects.
-That is where multiple buyers compete for the same object.
+Which price mechanism should the seller choose?
+This article focuses on the selling of unique objects, i.e. where multiple buyers compete for the same object.
 This has traditionally been the realm of auctions (art, antiques, etc).
 But perhaps – and contrary to popular believe – the standard single-item auction formats are not the optimal selling methods.
 An alternative price mechanism is Name-Your-Own-Price (NYOP).
 In NYOP the buyer proposes a price.
 If the proposed price is above some threshold level, that is set by the seller, then the buyer gets the object at the proposed price.
-A previous experiment by Shapiro and Zillante (2009) shows that NYOP gives sellers higher revenue than the posted price mechanism.
-This experiment will try to answer; if NYOP gives higher revenue than a second-price auction?
-The natural follow-up question is then why – why revenue is higher in NYOP, or why revenue is not higher?
-To try and answer this additional NYOP treatments are proposed.
-These treatments focus on the interaction between price discovery and competition, and how this will affect the results.
+A previous experiment by Shapiro and Zillante (2009) shows that NYOP gives sellers higher revenue than a simple posted price mechanism.
+The experiment in this paper aims to answer; if using NYOP will also give higher revenue than a second-price auction?
+The natural follow-up question is then why.
+Why revenue is higher in NYOP, or why revenue is not higher?
+To try and answer the latter two questions, additional NYOP treatments are proposed.
+These treatments focus on the interaction between price discovery and competition, and how they affect the results.

+This paper is structured as follows.
+First the various prices mechanisms (posted price, NYOP, haggling, second-price auction and buyout auction) are introduced.
+This section also includes a discussion of how the various price mechanisms relate to one another.
+This is followed by a short summary of the literature, previous experimental findings and some theoretical predictions.
+Hereafter follows the full description of the experiment; its design, treatments, recruitment, participant requirements and the technical implementation.
+The last sections of this paper includes a recapitulation of my hypothesis and expected results from the experiment, the short-comings of the experiment, future extensions, as well as the conclusion.

+## Various price mechanisms

 With my experiment I would like to bridge the gab between auctions and NYOP.
 I will conduct an experiment that compares the revenue of an auction and NYOP.
-* Participants in the experiments will all be buyers, the actions of the seller is carried out by a computer.
-There will be only one object for sale.
-The auctions ends when the clock runs out, and the winner is the highest bidder.
-The NYOP ends once the seller receives a bid above the sellers threshold level.
-If no bids submitted then NYOP ends when clock runs out.
-Buyers are allowed to submit multiple bids.
-I.e. if their bid is not above the threshold level they can submit a new higher bid.
-Buyers can see their own and others submitted bids.
-Buyers are always presented to the posted price.

-NYOP: Game tree
-How NYOP is similar to haggeling.
-How NYOP is similar to posted price.
-Buyout option

-**Posted Price:**
+### Posted Price:

 Pros:
 * Seller has control over price.